lge-ros2/cloisim/README.md

 But inertia factors which retrieved from SDF are still NOT USED for rigidbody in Unity.
 Because it could cause unexpected behavior with physX engine.

+For the performance in terms of collision handling, designing collision geometry properly may important.

 ## Getting Started

 ### Minimum requirement